1. Practice loving-kindness

 What do you smell, taste, touch, hear, and see during the holidays?
 The holidays may look different for many of us but there are still similarities each year that bring a heightened sense of joy when we hear the noises made by the cooks in the kitchen, the aromas of freshly prepared foods, and the taste of the love of labor.

 When emotions arise, just breathe.
 Your breath is the only thing you can control.
 We just have to remember to use it.
-There are thousands of pranayama breathing techniques but I invite you to keep it simple by closing your eyes and take 3-5 deep breaths in through your nose and exhales out of your mouth.
+There are thousands of pranayama breathing techniques but I invite you to keep it simple by closing your eyes and taking 3-5 deep breaths in through your nose and exhales out of your mouth.
 It’s an immediate adjustment to your mood that takes less than 1 minute!

 8. Cook Mindfully